Josiah Whitney: Personal life

-Later life
+Later life and death

 In 1865, Whitney was appointed to the Harvard faculty in order to found a school of mines.
 He was allowed an indefinite leave of absence to complete his work in California.
 When the survey work was definitively ended in 1874, Whitney returned to Harvard and opened the school of mines, which was quickly merged a year later into the Lawrence Scientific School.
 He held his position as professor of geology for the rest of his life.